 The upside of this arrangement with the Enneagram is that there are many different writers, speakers, consultants, and coaches that have complete freedom to borrow, add or subtract, and develop it as they like.
 And many have completely different purposes for their assessments, reports, courses, events, Instagram accounts, and more.
 This includes us!
 We've rewritten the content to uniquely reflect Christian beliefs and terminology.
 The downside of no one owning, accrediting, or controlling the material is there is no central pot of money to control the quality or pay for scientific research on its validity.
 (That said, there have been several studies on the reliability of several specific assessments or training events and the results are positive - for example click here, here, and here).

 WHERE DID IT COME FROM?

 Like other grassroots movements, it's been influenced by a diverse set of people from different backgrounds, psychological leanings, and spiritual traditions.
-Our earliest historical record of it comes from P. D. Ouspensky.
-He said that he was taught it by Georges I. Gurdjieff, and wrote that Gurdjieff himself said that he was taught it from an even earlier source.
-This earlier history is elusive because it was originally intended to be a secret tool that was passed down orally from person-to-person.
-Some have argued it came from ancient Christianity, Islamic Sufis, Judaism, Homer, or even the Pythagoreans (yes, as in the theorem).
-There's simply too much conjecture for us to be certain.
+Oschar Ichazo (1931-2020) claimed that he was the first developer of it using material from P. D. Ouspensky (1978-1947) and Georges I. Gurdjieff (1879-1949) and other ancient influences like Evagrius Ponticus (345-399), Ramon Llull (1232-1316) and Athanasius Kircher (1602-1680).
+This earlier history is elusive because a few have claimed that it was a secret tool that was passed down orally from person-to-person.
+These sources have led a few to argue that it came from ancient Christianity, Islamic Sufis, Judaism, Homer, or even the Pythagoreans (yes, as in the theorem).
+However, Ichazo debunked much of this and it can be simply too much conjecture in these arguments for us to be certain.

 DO WE NEED TO KNOW ITS ORIGIN?